Näe ja koe Kulttuurikohteet Partakoski

 Experience the Partakoski rapids

-In Partakoski there is a granite bridge which was located close to the border between Sweden and Russia in 18th century.
-The first bridges to Partakoski and Kärnäkoski were built at that time.
-The current granite bridge at Partakoski was completed in 1902.
-The village of Partakoski has formed on the shores of the rapids over the decades.
-It was first mentioned as a village in old documents in the 1750s, when a sawmill was built at the rapids.
-Residential and commercial buildings in the old and densely built village are preserved on both sides of the stone bridge.
+Partakoski has an old granite bridge that was located near the Swedish-Russian border in the 1700s.
+The first bridges to Partakoski and Kärnäkoski were built back then.
+The present stone bridge at Partakoski was completed in 1902.
+The village of Partakoski has developed along the banks of the river over the decades.
+It was first mentioned as a village in old documents in the 1750s, when a sawmill was established on the rapids.
+Residential and commercial buildings have been preserved on both sides of the stone bridge in the densely built old village.